Bariatric (Weight-Loss) Surgery

 Patient Success Stories

 Achieving Long-Term Weight Loss

 Christine Rance, 49, of Alexandria had struggled with her weight for most of her life.
 A few years ago, she dieted, lost 80 pounds, but then gained all of it back plus another 25.
 She was diagnosed with sleep apnea and high blood sugar...
 “My surgery went very smoothly.
 I was walking the evening of surgery and stayed in the Hospital just one night.
 I didn’t have any serious pain,” she says.
 “I followed my food plan very carefully, and lost 111 pounds in 6 months.
 My blood sugar levels are down.
 I have so much more energy to run and play with my 5-year-old, and I walk 11,000 steps a day.”

 Who would have thought that at 45, I’d have a piggyback ride!

 Dan gives his wife, Robin, a piggyback ride while on a family walk.

+Since their surgery, Dan has lost 150 pounds and Robin has lost 100 pounds.
+Their lives, they say, are completely different.
 For years, Dan and Robin Conroy had struggled with their weight.
 Dan had slept apnea and severe acid reflux.
 Robin had high blood pressure and low energy levels.
 They decided to look into bariatric surgery, and while doing online research, they found J.R.
 Salameh, MD, FACS of Surgical Associates and Medical Director of the Hospital’s Center for Bariatric Surgery...